stephenry/ccm/README.md

 Each agent in the system implements a model to denote the cost of each operation executed during the Epoch.
 As the model executes, agents incur the cost of each operation (such as the issue of a message to the snoop controller).
-Operations are themselve indivisible and may transverse multiple Epochs, in this case, the agent blockes until simulation time advances beyond the local time of the agent.
+Operations are themselves indivisible and may transverse multiple Epochs, in this case, the agent blockes until simulation time advances beyond the local time of the agent.